FreeCAD/FreeCAD-documentation/wiki/Property_editor.md

 print(obj.ViewObject.LineColor)
 ```

-All public properties of the object, and of its view provider, are contained in the corresponding
+All public properties of the object, and of its view provider, are contained in the corresponding `PropertiesList` attribute.

 ```python
 print(obj.PropertiesList)
 print(obj.ViewObject.PropertiesList)